PocketAppZ/Maintenance/README.md

 - Services To Manual: Sets the services to Manual (allows them to still be ran but only as required by the system/program)

 - Tasks To Disable: Disables scheduled tasks

+**TIPS:**

+- You can add text to the combo box and press enter and it will be added